grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 ),
 ```

 meant that we were arming an office building with an alarm that calls number `222-333-444` when triggered during the day, but plays loud sirens when activated during the night.
 We could read this straight from the composition code, provided we knew what each object added to the overall composite behavior.
-So, again, composition of parts describes the behavior of the whole.
+So, again, the composition of parts describes the behavior of the whole.
 There is, however, one more thing to note about this piece of code: it describes the behavior without explicitly stating its control flow (`if`, `else`, `for`, etc.).
 Such description is often called *declarative* -- by composing objects, we write *what* we want to achieve without writing *how* to achieve it -- the control flow itself is hidden inside the objects.

 Let's sum up these two conclusions with the following statement:

 I> The composition code is a declarative description of the overall behavior of our application.

 Wow, this is quite a statement, isn't it?
 But, as we already noticed, it is true.
-There is, however, one problem with treating the composition code as overall application description: readability.
+There is, however, one problem with treating the composition code as an overall application description: readability.
 Even though the composition *is* the description of the system, it doesn't read naturally.
 We want to see the description of behavior, but most of what we see is: `new`, `new`, `new`, `new`, `new`...
 There is a lot of syntactic noise involved, especially in real systems, where composition code is much longer than this tiny example.
 Can't we do something about it?

 ## Refactoring for readability

-The declarativeness of composition code goes hand in hand with an approach of defining so called *fluent interfaces*.
+The declarativeness of composition code goes hand in hand with an approach of defining so-called *fluent interfaces*.
 A fluent interface is an API made with readability and flow-like reading in mind.
-It is usually declarative and targeted towards specific domain, thus another name: *internal domain specific languages*, in short: DSL.
+It is usually declarative and targeted towards specific domain, thus another name: *internal domain-specific languages*, in short: DSL.

 There are some simple patterns for creating such domain-specific languages.
 One of them that can be applied to our situation is called *nested function*[^fowlerdsl], which, in our context, means wrapping a call to `new` with a more descriptive method.
 Don't worry if that confuses you, we'll see how it plays out in practice in a second.
 We will do this step by step, so there will be a lot of repeated code, but hopefully, you will be able to closely watch the process of improving the readability of composition code.